lewagon/dotfiles/02-OOP/01-OO-Basics/TEACHERS.md

 end
 ```

-Then finally we can just write
+Finally we can just re-write it:

 ```ruby
 class Car
   attr_reader :km, :engine_started